The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 Note that novices usually begin at this stage.
 They base their designs on guesswork and so-called “best practices,” and then they get disheartened when their tests fail.
 Our experience has shown that the significant wins come from basing the new content upon insights that were gleaned from the previous six steps.

-First, create a wireframe of the new page (or page element).
-The wireframe must be designed to be more persuasive, more believable, and more user-friendly than the existing version.
-Pay particular attention to critical copy elements such as the headline, introductory paragraphs, and calls-to-action.
-Carry out several usability tests on the wireframe and discuss them with anyone who has an empathic understanding of your customers.
+First, we’ll create a wireframe of the new page (or page element).
+The wireframe will be designed to be more persuasive, more believable, and more user-friendly than the existing version.
+Though we don’t take responsibility for every word of copy on your website, we do focus on critical copy elements such as the headline, introductory paragraphs, and calls-to-action.
+We’ll carry out several usability tests on the wireframe and discuss the test results in detail with you and your team.
+With most of our clients, we work with the client’s existing copywriters and designers.

 Step 8: Carrying out experiments on your website